SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/30-install-packages-on-the-fly-in-your-session.md

-# How to install packages on-the-fly in your session
+# Install packages on-the-fly in your session

 **Choose your language:**